Misti: Regional

 The volcanoes of Peru are part of the Andean Central Volcanic Zone (CVZ), one of the four volcanic belts of the Andes; the others are the Northern Volcanic Zone, the Southern Volcanic Zone and the Austral Volcanic Zone.
-The CVZ extends for 1000 km from southern Peru through Bolivia to northern Argentina and Chile.
-Volcanoes are numerous in the CVZ, but most are poorly known due to the low population density of much of the Central Andes.
+The CVZ extends for roughly 1000 km from southern Peru through Bolivia to northern Argentina and Chile.
+Although volcanoes are numerous in the CVZ, most are poorly studied because the Central Andes are sparsely populated.

 Several Peruvian volcanoes have been active since the Spanish conquest: the Andagua volcanic field, Huaynaputina, Sabancaya and Ubinas, and possibly Ticsani, Tutupaca and Yucamane.
-Other Peruvian volcanoes in the CVZ are Ampato, Casiri, Coropuna, Huambo volcanic field, Purupuruni and Sara Sara; in total, there are more than 400 volcanoes in Peru but most are eroded to the point of being hard to recognize.
+Other Peruvian volcanoes in the CVZ are Ampato, Casiri, Chachani, Coropuna, Hualca Hualca, Huambo volcanic field (Note: Which is sometimes considered together with the Andagua volcanic field.), Purupuruni and Sara Sara; in total, there are more than 400 volcanoes in Peru, but most are eroded to the point of being hard to recognise.
 Ubinas is the most active volcano in Peru, having erupted more than 23 times since 1550.
 The 1600 eruption of Huaynaputina claimed more than 1,000 casualties; recent eruptions of Sabancaya 1987–1998 and Ubinas 2006–2007 had severe economic and social impacts on the local populations.

 Local

 General outline

-The volcano is a young, symmetric (Note: It has been christened the Fuji of Peru.
-It is notably asymmetric, with the western side more heavily eroded and featuring older rocks than the eastern side.) cone with 30° degree steep slopes.
-The summit features nested summit craters: The outer crater is 835 to 950 m wide and 120 m deep.
-There is a gap in the southwestern rim, almost to the bottom of the crater; otherwise the inner crater walls are nearly vertical and consist of small sphere-shaped pieces of volcanic debris called lapilli, lava and volcanic ash.
+The volcano is a young, symmetrical (Note: It has been christened the Fuji of Peru.
+One source calls it asymmetric, as the western side more heavily eroded and featuring older rocks than the eastern side.) cone with slopes of about 30 degrees.
+The summit features nested summit craters: the outer crater is 835±to m wide and 120 m deep.
+There is a gap in the southwestern rim, almost to the bottom of the crater; elsewhere, the inner crater walls are nearly vertical and consist of small sphere-shaped pieces of volcanic debris called lapilli, lava and volcanic ash.
 The western rim of the outer crater is about 150 m higher than the southern.
-The 550 m and 200 m inner crater is in the southeastern part of the outer crater.
+The 550 m-wide and 200 m-deep inner crater is in the southeastern part of the outer crater.
 The inner crater cuts through metre-thick ash, scoria (Note: Scoria are volcanic rocks densely packed with pores.) deposits and historical lava domes; it is rimmed by scoria.
-In the crater is a 120 m and 15 m volcanic plug (Note: A volcanic plug is a body of rock with the shape of a pipe, forming a former volcanic conduit.) or lava dome (Note: A mound formed by cooled viscous lava flows.).
-It is covered with cracks, boulders and fumarolic sulfur deposits and features active fumaroles (Note: Fumaroles are vents that emit volcanic gases.).
+The inner crater contains a 120 m-wide and 15 m-high plug (Note: A volcanic plug is a body of rock with the shape of a pipe, forming a former volcanic conduit.) or dome.
+(Note: A mound formed by cooled viscous lava flows.)
+Its surface is cracked and boulder‑strewn, and it hosts sulfur deposits and active fumaroles.
+(Note: Fumaroles are vents that emit volcanic gases.)
 The highest point of the volcano is at 5822 m (Note: An altitude of 5850 m has also been proposed.) on the northwestern outer crater rim; an iron cross marks the highest point.
 Other mountains of the Western Cordillera, including Ubinas and Pichu Pichu, can be seen from the summit.